+Following the birth of a daughter, the Conroys moved to Atlanta, where Pat wrote his novel, The Great Santini, published in 1976, and later made into a film starring Robert Duvall, that explored the conflicts of the author's childhood, particularly his ambivalent love for his violent and abusive father.
 The publication of a book that so painfully exposed his family's secret brought Conroy a period of tremendous personal desolation.
 This crisis resulted not only in his divorce, but the divorce of his parents; his mother presented a copy of The Great Santini to the judge as "evidence" in divorce proceedings against his father.

-While Conroy was on tour for Beach Music, members of his Citadel basketball team began appearing, one by one, at his book signings around the country, Conroy realized that his team members had come back into his life just when he needed them most.
+Beach Music (1995), Conroy's sixth book, was the story of Jack McCall, an American who moves to Rome to escape the trauma and painful memory of his young wife's suicidal leap off a bridge in South Carolina.
+While he was on tour for Beach Music, members of his Citadel basketball team began appearing, one by one, at his book signings around the country, Conroy realized that his team members had come back into his life just when he needed them most.
 He began reconstructing his senior year, his last year as an athlete, and the 21 basketball games that changed his life.
-The result of these recollections, along with flashbacks of his childhood and insights into his early aspirations as a writer, became My Losing Season.
+The result of these recollections, along with his insights into his early aspirations as a writer, became My Losing Season.

 Conroy's fifth novel and ninth book, South of Broad offers readers a love letter to the city of Charleston.
 It also presents a Conroy first: a totally lovable father in the character of Leo Bloom King, the story's central figure.